 Heisey, among other companies that made fine quality "elegant" glassware, employed the process of manual pressing to produce elegant glassware entirely by hand.
-Evidence of the mold is rarely seen on these pieces and they're not traditional examples of what is referenced as molded glass.
+Evidence of the mold is rarely seen on these pieces and they're not traditional examples of molded glass.

 How Was Pressed Glass Finished?